Quad Cities Campus

 202 Principles of Managerial Accounting.
 (3) The role of managerial accounting concepts and practices in the development of information for business decisions.
 Prerequisite: ACCT 201.
 IAI: BUS 904.

 342 Intermediate Accounting II.
 (3) Theoretical concepts and technical procedures underlying the preparation of external financial reports for corporate business organizations.
-Writing Instruction in the Discipline (WID) course.
-Prerequisites: ACCT 341 with a grade of C or better and ENG 280.
+Prerequisites: ACCT 341 with a grade of C or better.

 351 Management Accounting.
 (3) A detailed study of cost allocation methods, cost accounting systems, and the complexities involved in costing products, jobs, and services.
 Prerequisite: ACCT 202 with a grade of C or better.